 Integrating your teaching and learning experiences with scholarship and research is at the heart of Scholarship of Teaching and Learning (SoTL), which is “evidenced through ongoing and cumulative intellectual inquiry, through systematic observations and ongoing investigations, by faculty into the nature of learning and the impact of teaching upon it” (Hutchings & Shulman, 1999).

 The Stearns Center for Teaching and Learning is active in producing and promoting SoTL work.
 If you would like to discuss a SoTL project you are working on, please do not hesitate to contact us.
 Be sure to share your SoTL work at the annual Innovations in Teaching & Learning conference.
+Also, consider joining the SoTL Faculty Learning Community–see their webpage for meeting information and additional resources.

 Below are several resources that will be helpful to faculty members wishing to know more about SoTL.